-- further promotion by Horizon of shuttle bus services and the Park and Ride ~~facility~~; - further incentives implemented by Horizon to encourage workers to use the shuttle bus service, Park and Ride ~~facility~~, and ~~Park~~park and ~~Share~~share sites (if available); - Horizon to work with shuttle bus operators to amend routes, frequency and vehicle size of shuttle bus network so more construction workers can use the service; - Horizon to implement enhanced enforcement measures; and - Horizon and the IACC to agree revised mode share targets to reflect changes to underlying assumptions (for example, if more construction workers live in Holyhead than ~~forecast~~forecasted, then more construction workers ~~could~~may travel by shuttle bus rather than using the Park and Ride ~~facility~~ and mode share targets would need to be adjusted accordingly).
+- further promotion by Horizon of shuttle bus services and the Park and Ride; - further incentives and measures implemented by Horizon to encourage workers to use the shuttle bus service (e.g. require all workers who live within a certain distance of a shuttle bus stop to use the shuttle bus service), Park and Ride, and park and share sites (if available);

+- Horizon to work with shuttle bus operators to amend routes, frequency and vehicle size of shuttle bus network so more construction workers can use the service; - Horizon to implement enhanced enforcement measures; - Horizon and the IACC to agree revised mode share targets to reflect changes to underlying assumptions (for example, if more construction workers live in Holyhead than forecasted, then more construction workers may travel by shuttle bus rather than using the Park and Ride and mode share targets would need to be adjusted accordingly); and - Horizon to review HGV management arrangements and implement changes to ensure that HGV requirements in terms of HGV delivery caps and routings are achieved.

-Figure 5-1 -Indicative yearYear 1 quarterQuarter 1 shuttle bus routes
+Figure 5-1 Indicative Year 1 Quarter 1 shuttle bus routes